pypi-buildability-project/napalm-ios-ad/README.md

 ## Bug Reports:

-Please note that the napalm authors do not take care for this driver.
+Please note that the napalm authors do not take care for this driver, please don't bother them.
 Be so kind and open an Issue here or write me an E-Mail.